viewstools/syntax-sublime/README.md

 # Views (viewsdx.com) language support in Sublime

-To install this package, copy the files `views.sublime-settings`, `views.sublime-syntax`, and `views.tmTheme` to your user packages directory.
+To install this package, copy the files `views.sublime-settings`, `views.sublime-syntax`, `views.tmTheme` and `Comments(views).tmPreferences` to your user packages directory.
 In Mac it seems to be `~/Library/Application Support/Sublime Text 3/Packages/User` but it may be different for you.
 You can open this directory from sublime though, by going to `Preferences -> Browse Packages`.